cs3216/cs3216.github.io/coursework/mobile/index.md

 > – Drew Houston

 Now that you are done with the planning, it is time to turn your design into a usable product.
-In this section, mini tutorials will be provided to get you started on implementing your REST server in PHP.
 Since the client is probably required to test much of the server's functionality (the reverse is also true), you are advised to split the work well among your teammates to develop the server and the client communication components concurrently.